.webp)

 website

-I started with an audit of the current website, which revealed the following opportunities for improvement:
+I started with an audit of the current website and found the following:

 • Content organization and visual hierarchy need refinement